moein805/tunnel/README.md

 ## About

-In this article, we introduce "Tunnela," a secure tunneling project that focuses on providing security and data protection. 🚄🔒 Tunnela allows users to send and receive network traffic through a secure and encrypted tunnel.
-By using Tunnela, users can enhance their network communications and enjoy high levels of privacy and security. 😎
+In this article, we introduce "tunnel," a secure tunneling project that focuses on providing security and data protection. 🚄🔒 tunnel allows users to send and receive network traffic through a secure and encrypted tunnel.
+By using tunnel, users can enhance their network communications and enjoy high levels of privacy and security. 😎

 ## Features

-Tunnela comes with the following features:
+tunnel comes with the following features:

-- **Strong Encryption**: Tunnela employs robust encryption algorithms to secure network traffic, ensuring the safety of information. 🔒
+- **Strong Encryption**: tunnel employs robust encryption algorithms to secure network traffic, ensuring the safety of information. 🔒
-- **Secure Tunneling**: Tunnela enables the creation of secure tunnels for data transmission, ensuring the protection of user data during transit. 🚀
+- **Secure Tunneling**: tunnel enables the creation of secure tunnels for data transmission, ensuring the protection of user data during transit. 🚀
-- **P2P Tunneling**: Tunnela utilizes P2P (Peer-to-Peer) technology, allowing users to establish direct and decentralized connections with each other, without intermediaries. 🌐
+- **P2P Tunneling**: tunnel utilizes P2P (Peer-to-Peer) technology, allowing users to establish direct and decentralized connections with each other, without intermediaries. 🌐
-- **Simultaneous Text Chat with Video Tunneling**: Tunnela allows users to engage in real-time text chat alongside video communication. 💬
+- **Simultaneous Text Chat with Video Tunneling**: tunnel allows users to engage in real-time text chat alongside video communication. 💬
-- **Screen Sharing**: Tunnela provides screen sharing capabilities, allowing users to collaborate more effectively. 🖥️
+- **Screen Sharing**: tunnel provides screen sharing capabilities, allowing users to collaborate more effectively. 🖥️

 ## Technologies

-Tunnela leverages the following technologies:
+tunnel leverages the following technologies:

 - HTML
 - CSS